Photoelectrolysis of water

 Photoelectrolysis of water, also known as photoelectrochemical water splitting, occurs in a photoelectrochemical cell when light is used as the energy source for the electrolysis of water, producing dihydrogen which can be used as a fuel.
 This process is one route to a "hydrogen economy", in which hydrogen fuel is produced efficiently and inexpensively from natural sources without using fossil fuels.
 In contrast, steam reforming usually or always uses a fossil fuel to obtain hydrogen.
 Photoelectrolysis is sometimes known colloquially as the hydrogen holy grail for its potential to yield a viable alternative to petroleum as a source of energy; such an energy source would supposedly come without the sociopolitically undesirable effects of extracting and using petroleum.

-Some researchers have practiced photoelectrolysis by means of a nanoscale process.
-Nanoscale photoelectrolysis of water could someday reach greater efficiency than that of "traditional" photoelectrolysis.
-Semiconductors with bandgaps smaller than 1.7 eV would ostensibly be required for efficient nanoscale photoelectrolysis using light from the Sun.